Rahul91/GitGui/README.md

 FUN FACT - All the files in this repo is pushed using this app/package only :)

 #Installation:

+You really dont need to install it, you can just download the git_gui.py and __init__.py source code, get them in a directory and you are good to go.
+This way, you can change the program as you like it

+But if you really want to install then go through the following:
 1.Install it on the go with pip install.

    NOTE : FOR THE NOOB I AM, REMEMBER TO USE A VIRTUALENV WHILE INSTALLING THE CODE :)